ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   This means that new values created in succession are not close to each other in the index and thus require inserts to be performed at random locations.
-  The negative performance effects of which on common structures used for this (B-tree and its variants) can be dramatic.
+  The resulting negative performance effects on common structures used for this (B-tree and its variants) can be dramatic.

 1. The 100-nanosecond Gregorian epoch used in UUIDv1 (described in {{uuidv1}}) timestamps is uncommon